Los Angeles Business License

 1. Submit the guided online form: This method gives you a temporary business license right away.

-2. Fill out the regular form and email or mail it: This method is a bit simpler to complete.
+2. Fill out the regular form and email or mail it.